gliff-ai/support/docs/getstarted/adduser.md

 Tip: Ensure that you are on the right management page (either **Team** or **Collaborators**) before inviting someone to join that user category.

-On each page is list of access and control for the user category as above.
+On each page there is a list summarising the access and control for the user category.
 To invite someone to the platform, type their email address into the **Pending team invites** section and click the **Send** arrow.
 They should then receive an invite email with a link for them to sign up with.
 If they need any help, point them to the [Account Setup](setup) page of this guide.